Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Introduction

 Our algorithms are modular: a pre-processing step (counting common neighbors, or the low-degree algorithm of Section \ref{sec:constDeg}) prunes away very long edges.
 The \Amoeba step separates different metrics and constructs initial distance estimates (though we have not adapted the algorithm and analysis to low node degrees).
 Finally, the \TwoBallTest and its recursive version can be used to further improve the distortion in individual categories.

 \xhdr{Discussion of the model} Our modeling goal is not to define a model of social networks capturing all of their features; this would be a formidable/impossible task for which there is much research but not much consensus.
 Instead, we aim for generally accepted modeling choices which capture in a clean way the main algorithmic challenges inherent in rigorous distance reconstruction.
 In particular, our main goal was to capture the two conceptual obstacles to distance reconstruction: links between dissimilar individuals, and multiple social categories.
-Nevertheless, we discuss some particular modeling choices in more detail.